-Everything UW Huskies coach Jimmy Lake said in his Montana Week press conference
+Everything UW Huskies football coach Jimmy Lake said in his Montana week news conference

 On the difference between now and a year ago with the offensive install:

 “Oh yeah, and a quarterback that’s never played college football before.
 I mean, there was about a million obstacles last year.
-Brand new offense and everything that you just said Softy, so yes, we are lightyears away from where we were last year.
+Brand new offense and everything that you just said Softy, so yes, we are light years away from where we were last year.
 We have a quarterback that’s got starts under his belt, he knows what it feels like, we have an install now that is, we have installs on top of installs, three, four, five plays ahead now, not just the beginning play that we all just have to learn.
 A complete offseason, spring football, a complete training camp, we never missed a practice due to anything like we did last year in 2020.
 There’s no pauses, no nothing.
 We’ve always got to get better.
 We’re not going to be perfect.
 We’ve always got to get better.
-But, we are lightyears away from where we were last year.”
+But, we are light years away from where we were last year.”

 On how much more difficult roster management is in the transfer portal era: